Hackers

 — Lemi Orhan Ergin (@lemiorhan) November 28, 2017

-If you have the 'other' account option switched off, then you are protected to some extent.
+If you have the 'other' account option switched off, you are somewhat protected.
 However, the hack can also be performed while the Mac is left unattended while logged into the main user's account.
-Head to System Preferences, then click Users & Groups and click on the padlock.
-Then enter 'root' and leave the password blank.
-Click Unlock twice and the root account is created.
-Both methods are startlingly simple and GearBrain was able to verify that both work as described on a 2016 MacBook Pro running macOS High Sierra.
+Head to System Preferences, click Users & Groups and click on the padlock.
+Then, enter 'root' and leave the password blank.
+Click Unlock twice to create the root account.
+Both methods are startlingly simple, and GearBrain verified that both work as described on a 2016 MacBook Pro running macOS High Sierra.

-Researchers have found an attacker doesn't even need physical access to exploit the bug.
+Researchers have found that attackers don't need physical access to exploit the bug.
 Patrick Wardle reports that in some cases, if Screen Sharing is enabled on the target Mac, a hacker can gain access to the root account.

 Computer security expert Graham Cluley said in a blog post about the flaw: "This is pretty bad of Apple...Once someone has root on your Mac, they have God-like powers over the entire system."

-Thankfully, before Apple issues a fix via a software update, there is a temporary solution.
-As explained by an Apple Support document this involves giving that root account a password which is not the blank default.
+Thankfully, there is a temporary solution before Apple issues a fix via a software update.
+As explained by an Apple Support document, this involves giving that root account a password other than the blank default.

 Apple said in a statement: "We are working on a software update to address the issue."